Sometimes dogs can try to grab your attention so you can give them a bit of your food.

 In case of allergy to this dried fruit, the animal will most likely experience a series of symptoms common to all food allergies, such as:

-It is essential to review the ingredients of human snacks that we intend to give to our animal, as they may contain macadamia nuts, toxic to them, or also sugar, which is not recommended for food.
-We must also be careful while taking a walk on the street or hiking with our dog because if he eats a walnut that has fallen to the ground, it could be moldy and also toxic to the animal.
+Always review the ingredients of human snacks that we share with our pets animals, We must also be careful while taking a walk on the street or hiking with our dog because if he eats a walnut that has fallen to the ground, it could be moldy and also toxic to the animal.

 Macadamia nuts are a BIG NO!

-Macadamia nuts are toxic to dogs.
+Macadamia nuts are toxic and NOT SAFE for dogs.
 Although exactly what compounds make them toxic to them is not yet known.
 If your dog has eaten one or two macadamia nuts, it could have mild to severe hind leg weakness, with poisoning being more critical when more than seven macadamia nuts are ingested.
 The severe symptoms of macadamia nut poisoning in dogs are these, from most to least common:

 Symptoms usually appear 12 hours after ingestion and, although this can be very scary, they typically disappear 24 or 48 hours after ingestion.
 However, it is always advisable to consult the vet.